cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/parameters.rst

                  station = aldergrove, camborne, heathrow, shetland
             +        site = exeter, edinburgh

-         Next we parameterise the task in the graph:
+         Next we parameterize the task in the graph:

          .. code-block:: diff